aleksei-berezkin/typique/README.md

 ### In other contexts

-You can in principle add `satisfies Css<...>` or `satisfies Var` to any literal expression.
+You can in principle add `satisfies Css<...>` or `satisfies Var` manually to any literal expression.
 This won't give any completion, but everything else (generating CSS, checking uniqueness) will work as for any other context.

 ```ts
 export function Button() {